alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 | Values | Total users |

-### Are users repeatedly returning to the same page?
+## Are users repeatedly returning to the same page?

-#### Potential insights
+### Potential insights

-These explorations could help you to:
+These explorations can help you to:

-- identify navigation issues, circular or 'ping-pong' journeys, where users may be forced to return to the same page repeatedly
-- identify where users in a linear or branching service are struggling to progress, taking repeated backwards steps
+- identify circular or repeated navigation patterns
+- detect backwards steps within a multi-step service
-- build a case to break up guidance or reference material that users are forced to return to repeatedly, instead displaying it at the point it's most needed
+- identify guidance pages that users revisit frequently (for example, to evaluate whether the information should be integrated at the point of need instead)
-- find pages where users may be abandoning a service in frustration, having repeatedly returned to the same page before exiting
+- highlight potential drop-off points where users exit after repeated views

-#### Understand the data
+### Understand the data

-The 'Views per active user' metric divides the total number of views a whole property or individual page received by the total number of active users.
-If a page received 100 views from 70 users, each user viewed that page on average 1.43 times.
-Research suggests that anything over 1.4 views per active user indicates a potential navigation problem worth exploring.
+The "Views per active user" metric divides the total number of views for a page by the number of active users who viewed it.

-By adding 'Exits' data, you can identify pages with high views per user that are also common exit points from the site or service.
-If these pages aren't where you'd expect the user to exit, it could suggest users giving up on searching for information after going round in circles.
-Sort the exploration table by maximum 'Views per active user' or 'Exits' to identify possible problem pages.
-Note though that the absolute number of exits alone isn't always that useful.
-What's more important is the exit rate (the percentage of page views that were exits).
-You can find this by exporting the data and adding a simple calculation in a new column:
+For example, if a page received 100 views from 70 active users, the result would be 1.43 views per active user.

+Higher values may indicate that users are revisiting the page multiple times within a session or across sessions.
+This can reflect:

+- difficulty progressing
+- repeated backwards steps
+- users returning to reference material
+- refreshes or repeated interactions

+Interpret this metric in context.
+Compare pages against others within the same site or service rather than relying on a fixed threshold.

+Adding "Exits" allows you to identify pages that are both frequently revisited and common exit points.

+The absolute number of exits is less informative than the proportion of views that result in an exit (exit rate).
+GA4 Explorations may not display exit rate directly, but you can calculate it by exporting the data:

-1. Create an exploration using the variables and settings below.
+1. Create the exploration using the variables and settings below.
-2. Export the data to CSV (see Exporting data ).
+2. Export the data as CSV.
-3. Import the CSV into an Excel spreadsheet, selecting 'comma' as the delimiter.
-4. Remove the top 6 rows (the exploration information which precedes the column headers).
+3. Open the file in a spreadsheet tool.
-5. Insert a new column to the right of 'Exits', and title it 'Exit rate'.
+4. Insert a new column titled "Exit rate".
+5. Divide the "Exits" value by the "Views" value.
-6. In this 'Exit rate' column, divide the values in 'Exits' by 'Views', and format as percentage.
+6. Format the result as a percentage.
-7. Sort the table by 'Exit rate', largest to smallest.
+7. Sort by Exit rate to identify pages with relatively high proportions of exits.

-8. Identify pages with the highest exit rates that also have above-average 'Views per active user' values.
-These pages may be frustrating dead-ends.
+Pages with both high views per user and high exit rates may warrant further investigation.

-#### Variables
+### Variables

 | Field | Value |
 |---|---|